 - Consistency is key – What are you trying to communicate through your personal brand?
 If you can pin this down to a single sentence or idea, it will give you the clarity you need to share your message consistently.
 But don’t turn this into a slogan that people get sick of hearing!
 For me, personal branding is more about ideas than trends.
 Being memorable for the language I used or the clothes I wore is not enough.
 I want to be remembered for the value I offered – so I consistently look for opportunities to offer some free, honest, actionable advice.

 - Reflect – Put yourself in the shoes of your target market.
 Know your audience and figure out what the perception is that you have left them with.
 Have you communicated what you wanted to?
 If not why not, and what is the impact of that?
-Julia’s personal brand and my own are quite different.
-If I went out into the world and tried to be Julia, I would come across as insincere.
-That would stop me from moving forward in business.
-If Julia went out and tried to be me… we won’t go there.
+If I went out into the world and tried to be someone else, I would come across as insincere, and that would stop me from moving forward in business.

 Whatever you do, maintain some balance – be funny, be quirky, be professional; know when to slip in a bit of cheek (that goes back to knowing your audience) but never lose sight of your story or what you are communicating.
 You know the phrase… All things in moderation.

-In 2018, the word authentic seems to be getting overused in marketing circles but yep – that’s the word I want to use.
+Since about 2018, the word authentic seems to have been more and more overused and ruined in marketing circles but yep – that’s the word I want to use.
 Be authentic.
 Don’t be a caricature of the likes of Gary V. Be who you want to be.
 Don’t leave people thinking ‘What the frack?’ after they’ve met you.